akka/alpakka/docs/src/main/paradox/sqs.md

 Java
 : @@snip ($alpakka$/sqs/src/test/java/akka/stream/alpakka/sqs/javadsl/SqsSourceTest.java) { #run }

-As you have seen we take the first 100 elements from the stream.
+Wwe take the first 100 elements from the stream.
 The reason for this is, that reading messages from SQS queues never finishes because there is no direct way to determine the end of a queue.

-#### Source configuration
+### Source configuration

 Scala
+: @@snip ($alpakka$/sqs/src/test/scala/akka/stream/alpakka/sqs/scaladsl/SqsSourceSpec.scala) { #SqsSourceSettings }

+Java
-: @@snip ($alpakka$/sqs/src/main/scala/akka/stream/alpakka/sqs/SqsSourceSettings.scala) { #SqsSourceSettings }
+: @@snip ($alpakka$/sqs/src/test/java/akka/stream/alpakka/sqs/javadsl/SqsSourceTest.java) { #SqsSourceSettings }

+The

 Options: